List of Women's Premier League (cricket) records and statistics

 The Women's Premier League (WPL) is a women's Twenty20 (WT20) cricket competition, organized by the Board of Control for Cricket in India (BCCI), the national governing body of cricket in India.
 T20 cricket is a shorter format of the game, with each team playing a single innings of 20 overs.
 The inaugural season of the WPL was held in 2023, and the tournament has been held annually in India ever since.
 Currently, five teams compete for the championship.
-Since the league's inception, two teams have won the title, with the Mumbai Indians (MI) securing two titles.
+Since the league's inception, two teams have won the title, with the Mumbai Indians (MI) and Royal Challengers Bengaluru (RCB) securing two titles each.

-English player Nat Sciver-Brunt holds the records for the most runs scored (1,027) in the league.
-West Indian bowler Hayley Matthews holds the record for the most wickets taken (41).
+English player Nat Sciver-Brunt holds the records for the most runs scored (1,346) in the league.
+New Zealand bowler Amelia Kerr holds the record for the most wickets taken (52).
 Australian bowler Ellyse Perry holds the record for the best bowling figures with 6/15.

 UP Warriorz scored the most runs in a match with a score of 225/5 against the Royal Challengers Bengaluru (RCB) in 2025.
-The highest successful run chase in the league's history was achieved by RCB as they chased down a target of 202 set by the Gujarat Giants (GG) in 2025.
+The highest successful run chase in the league's history was achieved by RCB as they chased down a target of 204 set by the Delhi Capitals (DC) in the 2026 final.
 Gujarat Giants scored the lowest total, making just 64 runs against the Mumbai Indians in 2023.